What can I do with the ‘Training stress score’?

-One hour of cycling on your FTP (Functional Treshold Power) based on normalized power stands for a TSS of 100.
-So two hours on 70% of your FTP would also result in a TSS of 100 and 30 minutes on double your FTP (which is humanly impossible) would also result in 100 points.
+One hour of cycling at your FTP-level (Functional Threshold Power) based on normalized power equals to a TSS of 100.
+So two hours at 50% of your FTP would also result in a TSS of 100 and 30 minutes at double your FTP (which is humanly impossible) would also result in a score of 100 points.

 Increasing the training load in the right way is one of the most difficult concepts of training.
-First of all, you have to time a training well.
+First of all, you have to time a training session right.
 When the body has not recovered enough from the previous workout, the next workout only leads to more fatigue in the body.
-In fact, if a workout was so heavy that the recovery period was too long, the body will not improve at all.
-The training stress score is a good way to monitor the training load and helps you not to do too much.
+In fact, if a workout was so heavy that a long recovery period was needed, then the body will improve by very little.
+The training stress score is a good way to monitor the training load and helps to prevent you from starting to do too much.
 However, there is still one important point to be noted.
-When two training sessions lead to the same training stress score it does not mean that the effect of these two training sessions is the same.
-A short strength training can have the same training stress score as a long slow ride to train fat burning.
-The training stress score is the same but the effect of the training and the way the body adapts are totally different.
+When two training sessions lead to the same training stress score it does not mean that the effect of both training sessions is the same.
+A short strength training can have the same TSS as a long slow ride to train fat burning.
+The training stress score is the same but the effect of the training and the way the body adapts is totally different.
 For this reason it is still important to monitor both the intensity factor and the training stress score when looking at the training load.

 How to get better?

 Getting better is all about timing.
-There are actually not good or bad workouts.
-There is only a bad combination or the wrong workout on the wrong time.
-The path of progression is therefore a training plan with the right training stimulus according to your level, goal and available time.
+There are actually no good or bad workouts, there is only a bad combination or the wrong workout at the wrong moment.
+The path towards progress is therefore a training plan with the right training stimulus taking into account to your level, goal and available time.
 To help you with that we developed an algorithm in the JOIN Cycling application.
 It provides you with a highly flexible training plan to makes sure you get the most out of your rides.
 You can download JOIN in the App Store and Play store.
 Or check this page for more info.